Quantifying Noise of Dynamic Vision Sensor: Background Activity (BA) filter

-Take a time series (TS) of DVS events and split it into clean and noise parts with a BA fliter, Fig.~\ref{fig:principle}a.
+Now, we take a time series (TS) of DVS events and split it into clean and noise parts with a BA fliter, Fig.~\ref{fig:principle}a.
 The clean signal, $(TS)_{clean}$, is composed of correlated events, i.e. it contains long term correlations as much as possible.
 The noise signal, $(TS)_{noise}$, must be as random as possible, i.e. it contains long term correlations as less as possible.
-To quantify correlations, DFA scaling exponents $\alpha$ extracted from corresponding TS is used, Fig.~\ref{fig:principle}b.